AidenEllis/ConnectMP/README.md

     p2.start()
 ```

-Now each Process can communicate with each other!
-That's all
+Here we created a `Connection` object named `conn`, and we created  2 `Process`.
+Both of then share the same `Connection` object so they can communicate with each other.
+In our
+`do_something` function we send the data and in `track-data` function we get the data and print it out.

-you need to know about `ConnectMP`.
+That's all you needed to know about `ConnectMP`.
 Hope this helped you 🎉

 [🌟 Back to Top](#)